-Prayer of the Heart - Jesus Prayer - for the Faithful Living in the World
+Prayer of the Heart - Jesus Prayer -

 by Elder Joseph of Vatopaidi (Spiritual Child of Elder Joseph the Hesychast)